Do Go On - 541 - The Freedom House Ambulance Service

 So stay tuned for that.

-But if you want to be involved,
+But if you want to be involved, yes, I'm up to that mailing list.

 Dave really does use the data.

-Yeah, I was going to be too gross to say the data,
+Yeah, I was going to be too gross to say the data.

-but no, you did.
+But no, you did.

-I think of them as people, not numbers.
+And you know that I think of them as people, not numbers.

-I think of, I think of this as a business, not a community.
+I think of this as a business, not a community.

 Well, I'm almost the opposite of that.

-I like to crunch the number.
+I like to crunch the numbers.

-numbers.
-Yeah, you do love to crunch.
-And I ignore the people.
 I say, get out of my way, you pleb.

 Give me your money and fuck off, I say.
-Yeah.
-I'm a capitalist pig.
-You are.
-You're a capo pig.

-With more qualifications than anyone in the world.
+It feels like you're going to end up with more qualifications than anyone in the world.

 I just collect them.